 Your Sexual Pleasure (s)

-Sexual pleasure can be influenced by many factors and circumstances – the kind of sex you desire, where you are (home, online, sauna, club, pub, party), who you are with (whether having casual sex or a more intimate relationship), and whether you are drinking alcohol and/or using recreational drugs.
+Sexual pleasure can be influenced by many factors and circumstances – the kind of sex you desire, where you meet (home, online, sauna, cinema, backroom, club, pub, party), who you are with (whether having casual sex or a more intimate relationship), and whether you are drinking alcohol and/or using recreational drugs.

 Whatever your sexual pleasure or desire, keep one basic principle in mind when you consider any sex act:

 HIV-infected semen or blood has to enter the bloodstream of a person through an opening in the skin (or mucous membrane) for HIV to be transmitted.